ejp-lab/EJPLab_Computational_Projects/SRS2020/README.md

 Contact us at ejpetersson@sas.upenn.edu

-A manuscript regarding this work can be found at https://doi.org/10.1039/D0CC01959C
+The publication regarding this work can be found at https://pubs.rsc.org/en/content/articlelanding/cc/2020/d0cc01959c#!divAbstract

 ## Set Up
 Calculation of ddG values from mutations at protein-protein interfaces